ESTABLISH A BUSINESS

 Historic Preservation Tax Credits (HTC)

 The Wisconsin Economic Development Corporation (WEDC) administers the Historic Preservation Tax Credit (HTC) program that applies to certified historic buildings.
-Under the program, owners of eligible buildings may receive a state income tax credit for up 20 percent of the qualified rehabilitated expenditures.
+Under the program, owners of eligible buildings may receive a state income tax credit for up to 20 percent of the qualified rehabilitation expenditures.
 Several downtown Milwaukee properties have been rehabilitated through the use of HTCs which has resulted in a significant tax base and job growth, as well as the further stabilization of historic buildings and neighborhoods.

 Town Bank Small Business Loan